Michelle Rempel Garner: Federal politics

 Rempel Garner became involved in federal politics by volunteering with the federal riding association of Diane Ablonczy, and she later served as president of the Conservative Party riding executive for her riding of Calgary—Nose Hill.
 After the resignation of Jim Prentice, Rempel was encouraged to run for his old seat of Calgary Centre-North by members of the Calgary business community and the Conservative party, but only decided to do so after talking with Rona Ambrose.

 Rempel was acclaimed as the Conservative Party of Canada candidate in Calgary Centre-North on December 17, 2010, in anticipation of a by-election to replace Prentice.
 The uncalled by-election was superseded by the 2011 federal election.
 In the 2013 federal riding redistribution, Rempel Garner's riding was split into the two ridings of Calgary Confederation and Calgary Nose Hill.
 Since this redistribution, Rempel Garner has run as a Conservative in Calgary Nose Hill.

 Following Rempel Garner's election to the House of Commons of Canada, she was appointed Parliamentary Secretary to the Minister of the Environment on May 25, 2011.
 She received positive media coverage in late 2011 for her strong performance during Question Period, and was seen as a rising star within the Conservative caucus.
 Rempel Garner played a role in the multi-partisan effort to create Sable Island National Park Reserve.
 On November 21, 2012, Canadian newsmagazine Maclean's named her as one of their "Parliamentarians of the Year" in the "Rising Star" category, which Rempel repeated on November 24, 2014.
 Rempel was recognized as the MP with the 7th biggest social media influence in November 2013.
 The 2013 Hill Times Annual Most Valuable Politician & All Politics Poll awarded Rempel 2nd place in the "Best Up-and-comer MP" category behind Justin Trudeau.

 Along with three other Albertan politicians, Rempel Garner is a signatory of the Buffalo Declaration, which charges that "Alberta is not ... an equal participant in confederation" and likens the relationship between Alberta and the rest of Canada to "colony, rather than equal partner."
 Signatories have proposed structural and policy solutions to address these issues.

 Rempel Garner has also been a vocal advocate for legal firearms ownership in Canada.
 In May 2020, Rempel Garner sponsored Parliamentary Petition E-2574, which aims to reverse the federal government's executive order that banned 1500 "assault style" weapons.
-This became the most signed e-petition in Canada's history with over 230,000 signatures.
+This became the most signed e-petition in Canada's history at the time with over 230,000 signatures.

 Rempel Garner was one of the co-chairs of the 2013 Conservative Party of Canada's national convention held in Calgary.